illarion/illarion/ilarion.kovalchuk.cv.md

 ### My career highlights include:

-- Developing cutting-edge solutions for [Teradek](https://teradek.com), a leader in video streaming and cloud production workflows, contributing to products like [CoreCloud](https://corecloud.tv) and Teradek TV.
+- Leading the team and developing cutting-edge solutions for [Teradek](https://teradek.com), contributing to products like [CoreCloud](https://corecloud.tv) and Teradek TV.
-- Contributing to open-source projects like [gobetween.io](https://gobetween.io), where I focused on improving load balancing and service scalability.
+- Contributing to open-source projects like [gobetween.io](https://gobetween.io).
 - Leading a team to build the server side of [Comodo Cloud](https://comodo.com), driving the product from architecture to implementation.
+- Created from scratch a golang + ffmpeg + docker based online radio [BrokenBeats](https://brokenbeats.net)
 - Optimizing data-intensive systems at nScaled and Augaroo, Inc., integrating Hadoop and Cassandra for large-scale data processing.
 - Creating innovative solutions for user environment monitoring at [CloudLinux](https://cloudlinux.com), enhancing system security and stability for hosting providers.
 - My work approach combines technical precision, strategic foresight, and a passion for solving complex problems.
 I am dedicated to delivering impactful, scalable solutions that drive business growth.